What is required?

 - Document the dataset thoroughly in a separate readme.txt file, and/or create metadata according to the scheme required by your chosen repository.

-- Obtain a DOI for the dataset from your chosen repository.
+- Obtain a DOI or other permanent identifier for the dataset from your chosen repository.

 - Follow the upload instructions for your chosen repository.

 - Research proposals without a DMP will not be considered for funding.

 - Failure to deposit data may negatively influence future funding opportunities.